Keyboard shortcuts

 File Examples

-Source structured data from a local file
+Source structured data from a JSON file

-echo '{greeting:"hello world!"}' > hello.sup
+echo '{"greeting":"hello world!"}' > hello.json

-super -s -c 'from hello.sup | values greeting'
+super -s -c 'from hello.json | values greeting'

 "hello world!"

-Source data from a local file, but in “line” format
+Source super-structured from a local file

-super -s -c 'from hello.sup (format line)'
+super -s -c 'from vals.sup'

 HTTP Example